RunnersNum40/tedpinkerton.ca/content/skills/_index.md

 <!-- ### FPGA Design-->

 #### 3D-Printing
+I extensively practice designing components for 3D-Printing to avoid overhangs, directional weakness, and improve print speeds.
 I own and operate three 3D-Printers.
 The two most interesting are my personalized Ender-5 Pro and my Anycubic Photon.
-I extensively practice designing components for 3D-Printing to avoid overhangs, directional weakness, and improve print speeds.
 In addition, I am familiar with slicing tools like Cura and Meshmixer, interface tools like Octoprint and Fulidd, and different firmware like Marlin and Klipper.

 #### Arduino
 I’ve worked with Arduinos on numerous projects and developed associated skills.
-I can develop in the Arduino IDE and web-IDE using the Arduino language and its libraries, wire Arduino boards, and flash ATmega chips.
+I can develop in the local and web Arduino IDE using the Arduino language and its libraries, wire Arduino boards, and flash ATmega chips.